 Another direction for research is through examining logic, a direction which is pursued by the outstanding scholar Jean Piaget.
 He believes that it is quite legitimate to look for physiological explanations of psychological processes.
 However, this is not sufficient; physiology does not explain the logic of external processes.
 Therefore, we can use the logic that is employed as an explanation of other psychological phenomena.
 Well, where is psychology as a science then?
-As you can see, from this point of view psychology as a science does not exist.
-There are only phenomena, but they do not constitute the subject of a science.
+As you can see, from this point of view psychology as a science.
 If you know the process of the formation of a particular psychological phenomenon, for example, a mental action, the creating of an image, etc., then it's a different matter.
 Then the physiological origins may be useful, because people are not made from air.
 However, these physiological origins only create premises for the realisation of psychological processes, only premises!